Azure/Azure-Sentinel/Utilities/AzureStorageLogsToSentinel/Readme.md

     - Obtain the Azure Storage connection string for the container. https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string
 3. Create a new Azure Keyvault.
 	- Add the following secrets
-		- BlobStorageAccountKeys - A semi-colon ';' separated list of storage accounts and to check ie NAME:KEY;NAME:KEY
+		- BlobStorageAccountKeys - A semi-colon ';' separated list of storage accounts to check ie NAME:KEY;NAME:KEY
             - NAME is the name of the storage account
             - KEY is the access key taken from the storage account's 'Access Keys' page.
 		- BlobStorageConnectionString - The connection string to blob storage that will hold state data